Tsiolkovsky rocket equation

-The classical rocket equation, or ideal rocket equation is a mathematical equation that describes the motion of vehicles that follow the basic principle of a rocket: a device that can apply acceleration to itself using thrust by expelling part of its mass with high velocity and can thereby move due to the conservation of momentum.
+The classical rocket equation, Tsiolkovsky rocket equation, or ideal rocket equation is a mathematical equation that describes the motion of vehicles that follow the basic principle of a rocket: a device that can apply acceleration to itself using thrust by expelling part of its mass with high velocity and can thereby move due to the conservation of momentum.

-It is credited to Konstantin Tsiolkovsky, who independently derived it and published it in 1903, although it had been independently derived and published by William Moore in 1810, and later published in a separate book in 1813.
-Robert Goddard also developed it independently in 1912, and Hermann Oberth derived it independently about 1920.
+The equation is named after—and usually credited to—Konstantin Tsiolkovsky, who derived and published the formula in 1903, though William Moore had outlined it as early as 1810 and elaborated further in a book published in 1813.
+Robert Goddard and Hermann Oberth also obtained the same result in 1912 and 1920, respectively.
+All four of them reasoned and derived the same model independently.

 The maximum change of velocity of the vehicle, $\Delta v$ (with no external forces acting) is: